arvigj/pneumatic-actuator-design/README.md

-# [Siggraph 2024] Soft Pneumatic Actuator Design using Differentiable Simulation
+# [Siggraph 2024] Soft Pneumatic Actuator Design using Differentiable Simulation (Draft In Progress, will be final by July 28)

-# Citation
-If you use this work/data, please cite our paper:
+## How to run the existing simulations

 ## How to setup new optimizations
 If you'd like to setup a new optimization, please see our tutorial [here](http://www.arvigjoka.com/blog/2024/pneumatic-actuator-optimization/) (draft in progress).